Metropolitan Borough of Walsall: Transport

 An elevated section of the M6 Motorway built in 1968 half circles around Walsall to the west of the town.
-There can be increased congestion on the local A roads whenever the motorway is temporarily closed or in a state of serious delay as road users try to bypass the problem.
-Junctions (North to South) 11, 10, 9 and 7 allow access to and from various parts of the town.
 The M6 and M5 join at junction 8.

 The A454 runs through Walsall on its way to Sutton Coldfield from Bridgnorth.

 The Chase Line is a railway line which runs from Birmingham International via Birmingham New Street and Walsall to Rugeley Trent Valley.
 The following stations on the line are within the Borough: